New York City Police Department: Place of residence

-As a rule, NYPD officers can reside in New York City as well as Westchester, Rockland, Orange, Putnam, Suffolk and Nassau counties and approximately half of them live outside the city (51% in 2020, up from 42% in 2016).
+As a rule, NYPD officers can reside in New York City as well as Westchester, Rockland, Orange, Putnam, Suffolk and Nassau counties; approximately half of the sworn force lives outside the city (51% in 2020, up from 42% in 2016).
+Notably, NYPD officers cannot have their permanent place of residence in neighbouring Northern New Jersey, despite many of the region's residents commuting to NYC for jobs.